-Each time you visit the Delaware Valley University Health Center office and see a clinician (nurse, nurse practitioner, physician's assistant or physician), a record of your visit is made.
+Each time you visit the Delaware Valley University Health Center office and see a clinician (nurse or nurse practitioner), a record of your visit is made.
 Your medical record is comprised of information about your symptoms, examinations, test results, medications you take, your allergies and the plan for your care.
 There are state and federal laws to protect the privacy of personal health information (PHI) that is contained in your medical record.

 Uses and Disclosures of Health Information